timewasted/go-server/README.md

 go-server
 =========

-An easy to use HTTPS server written in Go.
+An easy to use HTTP/HTTPS server written in Go.
 It uses the standard library, and provides some benefits over using the standard library directly:

 * Can gracefully shut down active connections.
 * Can detach and reattach listeners, which allows for low (zero?) downtime restarts.